 What are the key skills or competencies required for the biomedical industry and recruitment preferences.

 Understanding the skills gap

-We will create a Vitae Researcher Development Framework (RDF) (Vitae, 2010) to compare what skills researchers typically develop, and what skills or competencies industry requires (see activities below).
+We created a Vitae Researcher Development Framework (RDF) (Vitae, 2010) to compare what skills researchers typically develop, and what skills or competencies industry requires (see activities below).

 Understanding barriers to collaborations

 How is the UKRI supporting industry-academia interdisciplinary collaborations in biomedicine and how to strengthen links and promote interdisciplinary industry-academia collaborations.
-We will explore the main barriers (if any) to interdisciplinary industry-academia collaborations and how interdisciplinary research can help answer future industry-related grand challenges.
+We explored the main barriers (if any) to interdisciplinary industry-academia collaborations and how interdisciplinary research can help answer future industry-related grand challenges.

 The RDF is a framework which provides key knowledge, behaviours and attributes that are developed or acquired through, or used in, the broader contexts of being a researcher.
 These can be used to map core competencies required in industry onto research skills, and highlight where these are missing or could be improved.
 This can also then help researchers prepare for transition into industry.

 X-Net invited Prof Rory Duncan (Pro Vice-Chancellor, Research and Innovation, Sheffield Hallam University) to talk on:

 - How is the UKRI supporting industry-academia interdisciplinary collaborations, particularly in biomedicine?